 Common Name: Fly Honeysuckle

-Lonicera canadensis is a Deciduous Shrub up to 1.50 metres tall.
+Lonicera canadensis is a deciduous shrub that can grow up to 1.50 metres tall.

 It has edible and medicinal uses.